 To write data to an ICE connection, use the IceWriteData macro.
 If the data fits into the ICE output buffer, it is copied there.
 Otherwise, the ICE output buffer is flushed and the data is directly sent.

-This macro is used in conjunction with IceGetHeader and IceErrorHeader data The data to write.
+This macro is used in conjunction with IceGetHeader and IceErrorHeader bytes The number of bytes to write.

 IceWriteData( ice\conn, bytes, \data);